• Skip to primary navigation

 Stirring buttermilk into flour with a wooden spoon.

-It’s baking chemistry at its finest – baking soda is a base and buttermilk is an acid and when the two get together, they create carbon dioxide bubbles.
+It’s baking chemistry at its finest – baking powder is a base and buttermilk is an acid and when the two get together, they create carbon dioxide bubbles.
 That is what helps to make the biscuits rise.

 Cool, huh?